eljojo/faircamp-fork/README.md

 Run `faircamp -h` to get some help on command line options (there are a few already).

+If you tried out previous versions of faircamp before and find that running an updated version crashes when you tried to re-build a previously built site, this is most likely due to incompatible cache data - simply delete the `.faircamp_cache` folder and try again.
+If the problem persists do open an issue, I'm happy to figure it out together with you and improve stability for all users.

 To get faircamp off your system again, simply run:

 ```bash